sgmurphy/wordpress-plugins/advanced-woo-search/readme.txt

 == Changelog ==

 [View full changelog](https://advanced-woo-search.com/guide/free-version/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo)

+= 3.14 ( 2024-08-12 ) =
+* Update - Integration with Oxygen theme
+* Fix - Filtering for search results page when using slugs with numbers inside URL for terms
+* Fix - Add new parameters for orderby function
+* Fix - Automatically index products that were restored from the trash
+* Dev - Fix functions naming

 = 3.13 ( 2024-08-05 ) =
 * Add - Integration with EAN for WooCommerce by WPFactory plugin